behavio/canopy/ai/docs/langs/golang.md

 ## 2. Core Components

 The generated Go package will consist of the following core components, implemented as structs and functions.
+The package should be named as jsonparser for json.peg, the main struct being JsonParser.
+Thus we can use the jsonparser.New() syntax recommended in https://go.dev/blog/package-names.

 ### The `Parser`